Michigan Economic Development Corporation

 WHY

 Internal review process documents can take many forms, depending on the complexity of a community's development review processes and systems.
-The key is that they are written in a way that someone new could come in and guide an application through the process on day 1.
+The key is that the processes are documented clearly for succession planning purposes.
+RRC expectations include:

 3.5 | Approval Authority